 - -1 Unspecified error

 - -2 Supporting DLL not loaded

 - -3 Other initialization error

 - -5 Inconsistency in this object instance

 - -6 Call to the driver or device failed

-- -7 Unsupported option
+- -7 Unsupported option, such as setting a property the camera does not recognize

 - -8 Value for option is out of range

+- -9 Bad OS version (for example, expecting Windows Mobile 5 support on a Windows Mobile 2003 device)

+- -10 User pressed Cancel

-Usage The graphic control specified as an argument to the BeginPreview function is used only if the device supports preview in a specified control.
+The graphic control specified as an argument to the BeginPreview function is used only if the device supports preview in a specified control.
 Some devices preview directly to the physical screen.

-Examples The following example specifies that the image is previewed in the p\preview picture control on the window w\main:
+The following example specifies that the image is previewed in the $p\preview$ picture control on the window $w\main$ :

-li rtn = g myCamera.BeginPreview(w main.p preview)
+li\rtn = g\myCamera.BeginPreview(w\main.p\preview)

-See also EndPreview
+EndPreview